A couple of years ago I was searching for a job in the US.

 - You can also create FB jobs, within the groups.

 - The third is FB Ads.
 They show you how to create the Ad.

 3) Lesson Craigslist

-It shows you how to set up the Craigslist account and how to post an ad.
+It shows you how to set up a Craigslist account and how to post an ad.

 Interestingly enough they use the words “secrets of craigslist”.

 The entire video is less than 2.5 minutes long so don’t expect much of a secret from it.